i3abghany/release-notes-generator/README.md

 notes files using those styles.
 The generator was mainly tested using `wkhtmltopdf` version `0.12.5`.

-Currently, the generator supports two set of styles that can be used for the final produced PDF file.
+Currently, the generator supports three set of styles that can be used for the final produced PDF file.
 Those are `trac` and `markdown`, and `rst` (which is still W.I.P.).